deltamodders/modding-standard/README.md

 If an ID is invalid or missing, Deltamod will generate one based on the already present information.

 ## `neededFiles`
-In the `neededFiles` array, you can make sure your Deltarune files are the same ones as the ones on your user's computer.<br /><br />
+In the `neededFiles` array, you can make sure your game files are the same ones as the ones on your user's computer.<br /><br />
 For example, you can specify the **SHA256 checksum** to look for in the Chapter 4 `data.win`.
-You can use checksumming to check, for example, if your user has the same Deltarune version as you.<br /><br />
+You can use checksumming to check, for example, if your user has the same game version as you.<br /><br />
 <i>To get a file's SHA256 hash, you can drop it [here](https://emn178.github.io/online-tools/sha256_checksum.html).</i>
 ## `modding.xml`